 An introductory course in biology suitable for students with little previous experience in the subject.
 Topics include: the diversity of life; cells as the basic unit of life; form and function of cells, microbes, animals and plants; DNA and molecular genetics; classical genetics; evolution and ecology.

 162.211 Biology and Genetics of Microorganisms15 credits

 Structure and metabolism of bacteria and their relation to the environment.
 Bacterial genetics.
 Eukaryote microbes - structure, physiology and genetics.
 Life cycle of viruses.
-The immune response.
 Practical training in the manipulation of micro-organisms.

 Microbiology as an integrated study of the diversity of micro-organisms and microbial environments.
 The range of microbial cell structures and metabolism is described in relation to environmental niches, and the molecular mechanisms for responding to environmental change.
 Actions and interactions of micro-organisms in soil and water.